BasitSameerpro/SearchGPT/README.md

 Navigate to your project directory in the terminal and install the required Python libraries:

-`pip install langchain-ollama langchain-core requests python-dotenv inscriptis playwright` `playwright install # Install browser binaries for Playwright`
+`pip install langchain-ollama langchain-core requests python-dotenv inscriptis playwright`

+`playwright install # Install browser binaries for Playwright`
-If you plan to use the Streamlit web interface (highly recommended for a user-friendly experience), also install:

-`pip install streamlit`

 ---